-Remembering Estonia’s WWII refugees
+Remembering Estonia’s Second World War refugees

 In 1944, tens of thousands of people were desperate to get onto any ship that stayed afloat, including tiny wooden fishing boats, to flee war-ravaged Estonia.
 Photo courtesy of the National Archives of Estonia.